fastbodin/sim_anneal/README.md

 ## Python Code

-See `python/build/qubo_solver.py` for our implementation in Python.
-See `python/unit_test.py` for unit tests to check your Python build.
-Finally, see `python/examples` for examples of the solver in action.
+See `python/sim_anneal/` for an implementation in Python and `cpp/src/` for an implementation in C++.

 ### Requirements:

-The Python build code requires NumPy and was tested on Python 3.12.
+The Python build code requires NumPy and Numba and was tested on Python 3.12.

 ### Input:

-Each problem instance requires four arguments:
+Each problem instance requires three arguments:

 ```
 Q (n x n matrix): Quadratic matrix representing your problem.

-num_res (integer): Number of desired restarts.
+num_restarts (integer): Number of desired restarts.

-num_iters (integer): Number of iterations per restart.

 beta_sched (1 x n matrix): 1/temperate schedule for each iteration.